 Related Read: How to Delete Cookies Automatically at Browser Exit?

-While you may be inclined towards using your browser’s private browsing window, it’s important to know that it won’t keep you anonymous online.
+While you may be inclined towards using your browser’s incognito mode, it’s important to know that it won’t keep you unidentified online.
 It only prevents your browser from storing information about you, but it still does get recorded somewhere, right?
-Here’s more about how private browsing works.
+Here’s more about

 Use a Proxy Site

-A Proxy site or server will mask your IP address and other vital information that could be used against you by assigning you a different IP address.
+An HTTP Proxy site or HTTP proxy server will mask your IP address and other vital information that could be used against you by assigning you a different IP address.
 Since your IP is hidden, no one can monitor your online activities.
+Your web browser talks to the anonymous HTTP proxy server or HTTP proxy servers, and the anonymous proxy server talks to the website keeping you somewhat safe.
+This HTTP proxy comes for Internet Explorer, Safari, Opera, and most other web browsers.
+But these proxy websites are mostly free service or free services and are filled with Ads.

 Furthermore, you can also access any websites or services that might be blocked in your country or region.
 All you’d have to do is connect to a server in a different country where that content is not blocked.